 4. Roots (radish, beetroot/table beet, turnip)

-Vegies are vigorous growers, so big containers are best.
+Vegetables are vigorous growers, so big containers are best.
 Small plants such as lettuce need a pot that’s at least 20-25cm (8-9″) deep and about 30cm (12″) wide, while more robust plants such as tomato and eggplant (aubergine) demand pots that are 30-40cm (12″-15″) deep and 40-50cm (15″-20″) wide.
 When it comes to those bigger plants, keep an eye out for more compact varieties that don’t fill the pots so quickly.
+Choosing plastic or lightweight pots will make it easier for you to move them around to an ideal location depending on the weather and season.
+Put heavier pots on a rolling stand or lots of smaller ones on an old BBQ or serving trolley.
+(And here’s a great vid from Adam about how to upcycle an old BBQ trolley)

 Sunshine?
-Well veg like lots of sun… but it’s good to select a spot that offers some protection in the hotter times of the day – pots dry out quickly and get really stressed in the heat.
-If you are limited for sunlight, say on a balcony, you can grow most leafy veg with as little as three hours direct sun a day.
+Well vegetables like lots of sun… but if you’re in a warm climate, it’s good to select a spot that offers some protection in the hotter times of the day as pots dry out quickly and get really stressed in the heat.
+If you are limited for sunlight, say on a balcony, you can grow most leafy vegetables with as little as three hours direct sun a day.
 Fruiting plants however demand at least 5-6 hours to perform well.

 Phil Dudman’s Organic Potting Mix Blend for Growing Vegetables